 OverwriteDatasets: This property holds two options, TRUE and FALSE.
-If the current project and Reporting Server has the same Shared Dataset name, then:
+If the current project and Reporting Server have the same Shared Dataset name, then:

-OverwriteDatasources: This property holds two options, TRUE and FALSE.
-If the current project and Reporting Server has the same Shared Data Source name, then:
+OverwriteDatasources: This SSRS deploying reports property holds two options, TRUE and FALSE.
+If the current project and Reporting Server have the same Shared Data Source name, then:

 - And, If you set this option to FALSE (Default value), the Report Server will keep the Destination data source.

 TargetServerVersion: Please specify the Version of the Report Server you are using.
-This property has three options: SQL Server 2008, SQL Server 2008 R2 or later, and Detect Version.
+This SSRS Deploying Reports property has three options: SQL Server 2008, SQL Server 2008 R2 or later, and Detect Version.
 We are using SQL Server 2014, so we selected the SQL Server 2008 R2 or later option.

 TargetServerURL: This property is used to provide the Target URL where we want to deploy the SSRS project.
 For instance, If you’re going to deploy to a report server installed in share point, then provide the site URL.

-In this example, we are deploying to the default web server of a report server native mode so, we are placing the URL of that web server
+In this SSRS example, we are deploying to the default web server of a report server in the native mode.
+So, we are placing the URL of that web server.

 Click on the Apply button to finish modifying the project properties.
 Next, go to solution explorer and right-click on the project name to open the context menu.
 From the context menu, please select the Deploy option, as shown in the below screenshot.